PeterAkaJohn/Sightseeing/README.md

 * improved db tables and types

+* bcrypt

 # IMPLEMENTING:

-* bcrypt NEXT!!!

-* Start with front-end
+* Start with front-end (React now, later angular 2 on a different branch)

+* refactor code or make it look cleaner, implement middleware